Here’s a step-by-step guide on how to build your own online shop with Shopify.

 Once you’ve found a theme you like, click on the theme’s sample image.
 You’ll be given more information about the theme, such as whether the theme is responsive/mobile ready among other features.

-Scroll down to read some reviews to find out what e-tailers using the theme think of it.
+Scroll down to read some reviews about what other e-tailers using the theme think of it.

 3. Preview the theme